 A dip in Britain’s largest body of water, Loch Lomond in Scotland, is the perfect introduction to wild swimming for beginners.
 Or, try the picturesque spot in the River Wharfe in Appletreewick, Yorkshire, where you can swim to a small islet and dry off on a pebbly beach then retreat to a village pub to warm up.
 You can even slip into the Thames at tiny Wallingford Beach in Oxfordshire, midway between Oxford and Reading.

-Book a table and room at L’Enclume in Cartmel in the Lake District, which has two Michelin stars and is run by chef, Simon Rogan, who says that “Ingredients that change with the seasons inspire my menu development and ensure a truly traceable dining experience reflecting my farm to table philosophy”.
+Book a table and room at L’Enclume in Cartmel in the Lake District, which has three Michelin stars and is run by chef, Simon Rogan, who says that “Ingredients that change with the seasons inspire my menu development and ensure a truly traceable dining experience reflecting my farm to table philosophy”.
 Before you leave the pretty village, you could pop into the Cartmel Village Shop to pick up some of its famous sticky toffee pudding.

 Or, if you’d like to improve your own cooking and take your holiday home, book yourself into a cookery school at an esteemed hotel such as Northcote in Lancashire or The Raymond Blanc Cookery School at Le Manoir aux Quat'Saisons in Oxfordshire.

 Alternatively, create a foodie road trip, looking up great stops to sample local classics such as pork pies and stilton cheese in Melton Mowbray.